wavefrontHQ/docs/pages/doc/csp_ui_differences.md

 ## Alert Viewer and Alert Editor

-The Related Firing Alerts pane in the top right of the Alert Viewer is replaced with the Related Insights pane, because VMware Cloud services subscribers have a bidirectional link with VMware Tanzu Insights.
+The Related Firing Alerts pane in the top right of the Alert Viewer is replaced with the Related Insights pane.
+VMware Cloud services subscribers have a bidirectional link between the Tanzu Observability UI and the VMware Tanzu Observability Insights UI in the VMware Tanzu Hub platform.

   ![An image showing that the Roles option is removed from the UI for new subscribers.](images/new-vs-original-related-alerts.png)